zs144/ml-course-auto-grader/README.md

 ## Memo

-Give students some sample data and an expected ROC curve for them to debug their bug
+Give students some sample data and an expected ROC curve for them to debug their code